- Muslim Hub

 Usāma b.
 Zayd (RA) narrated “I asked the Prophet ﷺ, ‘Why is it that you fast more in Shaban than any other month?’
 The Prophet ﷺ replied, ‘That is a month neglected by the people between Rajab and Ramadan, and it is a month in which one’s deeds are raised to the Lord of the Worlds, so I love for my deeds to be raised while I am fasting.’”

 Ibn al-Qayyim (d.
-751/1350) mentions that The Prophet ﷺ fasted almost all of Sha’ban as a means of glorifying Ramadan — just as we use the sunnah as preparation for the obligatory prayer, so too is Sha’ban a preparation for, and glorification of, Ramadan.
+751/1350) mentions that The Prophet ﷺ fasted almost all of Sha’ban as a means of glorifying Ramadan.
+The scholars mention using the sunan prayers as a preparation for the obligatory prayer, so perhaps we can treat fasting in Sha’ban a preparation for Ramadan.

 For more on the virtues of Sha’ban, check out this blogpost from Yaqeen Institute.